 3. Reach for Stories versus posts

-Instagram Stories are an important feature for brand marketing.
-The number of users actively posting Stories has steadily increased since the feature’s launch, now exceeding more than 500 million daily users.
+Instagram Stories is an important feature for your brand’s social media marketing.
+The number of users actively posting Stories has steadily increased since the feature’s launch, now exceeding more than 500 million daily active users.
 Stories from brands account for one-third of the most-viewed Stories.

-Definition: Engagement Rate measures how many people interacted with your content compared to how many people saw it.
-To find that figure, divide your number of engagements (comments, likes, saves, etc.) by your follower count.
+Definition: Engagement Rate measures how many people interacted with your Instagram content compared to how many people saw it.
+To find that figure, divide the number of likes, comments, and saves by your follower count.

 Engagement Rate = Engagements / Followers

-Engagement Rate for feed posts varies according to how many followers a brand has.
-Ranking at the top again are brands with fewer than 10K followers, which should aim to meet or exceed a 12% Engagement Rate.
+The Engagement Rate for feed posts varies based on how many followers a brand has.
+Ranking at the top again are brands with fewer than 10K followers, and they should aim to meet or exceed a 10% Engagement Rate.

 5. Engagement Rate for photos versus video

 Instagram originated as a photo-based social platform, and its flagship content type still reigns supreme.
-But while photos still have the higher Engagement Rate overall, videos on Instagram are becoming increasingly more popular.
+But while photos have a higher Engagement Rate overall, videos on Instagram are becoming increasingly more popular.
 According to Instagram, 91% of active Instagram users watch videos weekly.
-We predict that in next year’s Instagram metrics report, video will have overtaken.

-The results of our top-performing brands on Instagram show that the photo Engagement Rate exceeds that of video.
-But, not by a significant amount.
-The average photo Engagement Rate is 9.9%, compared to 7.4% for video Engagement Rate.
+The results of our top-performing brands on Instagram show that the photo Engagement Rate exceeds that of video, but not by a significant amount.
+The average photo Engagement Rate is 8.2%, compared to 6% for video Engagement Rate.

 6. Visual content Engagement Rate by industry

-Consumer goods has the highest visual Engagement Rate for video and photo.
-Publishing is the industry with the lowest video Engagement Rate, and Hospitality is the industry with the lowest photo Engagement Rate.
+Health and Beauty has the highest visual Engagement Rate for video (15%) and photo (16.8%).
+Media is the industry with the lowest video Engagement Rate (2.6%), while Consumer Electronics is the industry with the lowest photo Engagement Rate (5.6%).

 7. Most engaging times to post on Instagram

-For our top performers, the posting times that result in the highest Engagement Rates are at 7 am EST and between 1 pm–3 pm EST:
+Probably the most exciting Instagram metric for most of you.
+For our top performers, the posting times that result in the highest Engagement Rates are 3pm EST and 8pm EST, although 2am EST is close behind.

-Taking a closer look, this varies some by industry.
-For example, cosmetics and beauty brands can achieve a higher Engagement Rate by posting at 6pm EST:
+Taking a closer look, these times also vary by industry.
+For example, Health and Beauty brands can achieve a higher Engagement Rate by posting at 12pm EST:

-Beyond the time of the day, other factors also influence Engagement Rate.
-Day of the week, holidays, the time zone of your primary audience, and events, to name a few, all have influence.
+Beyond the time of day, other factors also impact Engagement Rate.
+The day of the week, holidays, the time zone of your target audience, and events, to name a few, all have influence.

 8. Instagram Average Saves